-Ruils SEND Advisory Service can:
+Ruils SEND Advisory Service

+RUILs can:
-- Help you to understand the local referral process and the Local Offer (a detailed breakdown of relevant services published by the Local Authority) - Help you to make sense of all the paperwork, keep to the time scales and coordinate the professionals involved - Help you to get your Education Health and Care Plan (EHCP) in place by keeping the process on track - Be a named contact throughout EHCP assessment and planning - Be available for new referrals, transfer reviews and for those who would have had an LDA - Liaise between agencies and gather information

-Provide all relevant information and signpost other organisations and sources of support
+- help you to understand the local referral process and the local offer (a detailed breakdown of relevant services published by the local authority) - help you to make sense of all the paperwork, keep to the time scales and coordinate the professionals involved - help you to get your education health and care plan (EHCP) in place by keeping the process on track - be a named contact throughout EHCP assessment and planning - be available for new referrals, transfer reviews and for those who access the disability living allowance (DLA) - liaise between agencies and gather information - provide all relevant information and signpost other organisations and sources of support

-Express CIC Disability Living Allowance and Education, Health and Care Plan Support is offered by appointment only, to parents and families who have a child with autism.
-The appointment is to give specific 1:1 support time to help parent/carers through the process.
+Express COC Disability Living Allowance and Education, Health and Care Plan Support

+Express CIC is offered by appointment only, to parents and families who have a child with autism.
+Appointments are available to give specific 1:1 support time to help parent/carers through the process.
 The volunteers are IPSEA SEND Advisor trained.

-Me too & Co SEN Advocacy and Mediation Service offers free legal advice for parents and carers of children with additional needs through their SEN Advocacy Clinic.
+Me too & Co SEN Advocacy and Mediation Service

+Me too & Co offers free legal advice for parents and carers of children with additional needs through their SEN Advocacy Clinic.